-0.5 Credit/Semester Requirement Grade 10 The purpose of high school health is to give students a platform of knowledge so they can move from healthy adolescents to a healthy adulthood.
+The purpose of high school health is to give students a platform of knowledge so they can move from healthy adolescents to a healthy adulthood.
 With this goal in mind the course addresses issues that are facing teenagers today.
 As the issues change, so does the course.
 Areas covered include, but are not limited to Fitness and exercise, anatomical systems, mental health and mental disorders.
 Tobacco, alcohol and drug use, human reproduction and birth, STD's, nutrition, non-infectious and infectious disease.
+CPR and/or First Aid may be offered.